ShreyasDDDDD/FOS_Simulation/map.md

 ---
-title: Map
+title: Event Map
 layout: map
 nav_order: 4
 ---

-# Event Map
+# 🗺️ Simulation Event Map

-Below is a map showing all events.

-Update `_data/map.yml` to add more events.
+This interactive map highlights the key locations affected by or involved in the Tether (USDT) collapse scenario.

+It shows major cities in Vietnam impacted by remittance disruptions, as well as international locations tied to regulatory, financial, and investigative responses.

+> ⚠️ To customize the events, update the `_data/map.yml` file with your own locations and details.